Podkamień massacre: The massacre

+Beginning in 1943, during the period of massacres of Poles in Eastern Galicia by the Ukrainian Insurgent Army, large groups of Polish refugees began to flee to Podkamień, seeking refuge in the town and the monastery.
+The Poles formed a self-defense unit, led by Kazimierz Sołtysik.
+The unit began to be problematic for the Germans as the Soviet army approached.
+The Germans wanted to get rid of this unit, so they offered the "Maks" unit, with whom they had cooperated in the fight against the Soviets, to seize Podkamień.

 On the first day of the attack it was repelled by a small self-defence group, and that night some of the inhabitants managed to escape.
 The next day the UIA promised to spare the inhabitants lives in exchange for the surrender of the monastery.
-While the monastery was being evacuated the UIA opened fire and entered the monastery complex, and massacred a number of people, including the clergy.
+According to the journalist, Sol Littman, while the monastery was being evacuated the UIA opened fire and entered the monastery complex, and massacred a number of people, including the clergy.
 The bodies of the dead were then thrown into the well.
-Afterwards the UIA camped in the nearby town of Pidkamin, and between the 12–16 March repeatedly attacked people hiding in the villages.
+Afterwards the UIA camped in the nearby town of Podkamień, and between the 12–16 March repeatedly attacked people hiding in the villages.
 On 16 March, as the Soviet Red Army approached, the UIA withdrew from the area.

 Aftermath

-Approximately 100 ethnic Poles were murdered in the monastery, and additional 500 were killed in the town of Pidkamen itself.
+According to Henryk Komański and Szczepan Siekierka, approximately 100 ethnic Poles were murdered in the monastery, and additional 500 were killed in the town of Podkamień itself.
 In the nearby village of Palikrowy, 365 Poles were killed.
 Armed Ukrainian groups destroyed the monastery, stealing all the valuables, except for the monastery's crowned icon.
 Tadeusz Piotrowski who based his findings on the Home Army or German Police sources, estimates that the number of victims in the monastery and adjacent villages numbered 1000.
 Among the survivors was the renowned writer and painter, Leopold Buczkowski.